adamchainz/techblog/_drafts/2014-07-13-extending-djangos-queryset-to-return-approximate-counts.markdown

 ```

-My second step in fixing this was to make sure this only applied in the admin
+My second step in this fix this was to make sure this only applied in Django's
-area of the app, and doesn't affect any business logic which might be relying
+admin area, and couldn't affect any logic in other parts of the app which might
-on exact counts.
-This is easy enough if you're using a custom admin base class
+rely on exact counts.
+This is easy enough if you're using a custom admin base
-for every `Admin` class in your app:
+class for every `Admin` class in your app:

 ```python